 - Delta Omicron House Corporation (Illinois State University)

 - Zeta Kappa House Corporation (University of Wisconsin-Whitewater)

 - Eta Kappa House Corporation (University of North Carolina-Chapel Hill)

 Requirements To Be Recognized

-- Update the House Corporation officers in portal.
+- Update the House Corporation officers in Portal.
 The officers that need to be updated are the President, Vice President, Secretary and Treasurer.

-- If your House Corporation will own property, you are required to incorporate within you respective state, which is generally done through the Secretary of State's office.
+- If your House Corporation will own property, you are required to incorporate within your respective state, which is generally done through the Secretary of State's office.
 Submit and maintain an updated and current copy of the House Corporation's Articles of Incorporation and by-laws to Alpha Sigma Phi Headquarters.
 Even if your House Corporation will not own property, it is still recommended to be incorporated within your state.